Danielius1012/BotLabs/Bot_Builder/1_Basic_Echo_Bot/README.md

         }
     }
     ```
 1. The bot is now set up to work in the way expected: It will calculate the length of the message, that is sent to it and returns: "You sent {activity.Text} which was {length} characters".
 You can test this behaviour with the [Bot Framework Emulator](https://emulator.botframework.com/).
+If you encounter any issues with the emulator, take a look at the [Emulator Wiki Page](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started)

-## Instructions - Publishing
+## Instructions - Publishing ##

 1. To publish the bot to use it in the channels we want, we need to create an Azure App Service.
 Fortunately, this is build right into Visual Studio.
 Just right-click on the project and choose "Publish".
 For this we need an Microsoft Azure Account.
 You can get a free account wtih 25$ of monthly credit from [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/).

     ![Publish Option](./_images/2_Publish_Option.png)

-2. Select the Azure App Service and click "New" on the right side of the window.
+1. Select the Azure App Service and click "New" on the right side of the window.
 This will create a new Azure Service, which you can then modify and create, by clicking "Create" on the bottom of the page.

     ![Pick Publish Method](./_images/3_PickPublishMethod.png)